Rit2114/wifi-link/README.md

 - [Expo on GitHub](https://github.com/expo/expo): View our open source platform and contribute.
 - [Discord community](https://chat.expo.dev): Chat with Expo users and ask questions.

+🌐 WiFi Access Made Effortless
+🔹 One-Tap Connection
+No more awkwardly asking for passwords or manually setting up a hotspot.
+Users connect to public or private WiFi in seconds—effortless and seamless.

+📍 Smart WiFi Navigation
+The app uses GPS to identify your current location and guides you to the nearest available WiFi point—ideal when you're out of data or facing network issues.

+🔐 Verified WiFi Providers
+Every shop, café, or individual offering WiFi must register and authenticate via the app.
+This adds a layer of security and accountability.

+🛡️ Traceable and Secure
+To prevent misuse, all connections are logged.
+If needed, usage can be traced back to the verified provider, ensuring trust and safety for everyone.